ExaggeratedRumors/demooder/README.md

 5. Convert byte data to complex.
 6. Signal windowing and filter by weighting.
 7. Predict.

+## Predicting in Android
+1. Convert TF model to ONNX.
+2. Record voice signal.
+3. Downsample signal from 48000Hz to 16000Hz.
+4. Convert byte data to complex.
+5. Convert signal to spectrogram bitmap.
+6. Predict.

 ## Visualizing
 1. Read data.